brverbru/Testdoc/README.md

 >![Dataset detail page](http://i.imgur.com/pGAWdHk.png?1)

-Under the Datasets tab you find your list of datasets, and using the icons on the right-hand side of each dataset listed, you can perform simple actions, or you may navigate to the dataset info page.
+Under the **Datasets tab** you find your list of datasets, and using the icons on the right-hand side of each dataset listed, you can perform simple actions, or you may navigate to the dataset info page.

 This is where you can find general information on your specific dataset and perform a variety actions.
-You may see the details of the information stored in the dataset, share it with your team, delete the dataset or upload a newer version. <br><br>
+You may see the details of the information stored in the dataset, share it with your team, delete the dataset or upload a newer version.

 This page also allows you to add tags as well as a description, which is helpful for finding the dataset using the search function.
-This is especially useful if you decide to publicly publish your dataset, because it enables other users to easily find your data.
+This is especially useful if you decide to publicly publish your dataset.

 ##Joins & Links

 >![Joinsandlinks](http://i.imgur.com/quvhQpT.png?1)

 In order to blend datasets together, you must first specify how different datasets are linked.
+As with most operations in Cumul.io, you can create a link with a simple drag-&-drop gesture.

+Joins and links are done using the **LOOKUP principle**, which is as straightforward as it sounds: Cumul.io “looks up” a specified value in another dataset.
+A join therefore occurs when the specified value of a field in dataset A is found in another field from Dataset B.

-Therefore, find the links modal option within your dataset view.
-As with most operations in Cumul.io, you can create a link by dragging the foreign key (of your lookup table) to the primary key (of your master table).
+How do you do it?
+Simply drag the foreign key (of your lookup table) to the primary key (of your master table).
 Yes, the overall principle is as simple as that!
-However, let’s talk about some of the details of how the platform performs the links. <br><br> Joins and links are done using the LOOKUP principle, which is as straightforward as it sounds: Cumul.io “looks up” a specified value in another dataset.
-A join therefore occurs when the specified value of a field in dataset A is found in another field from Dataset B.

-There are three different kind of joins in Cumul.io <br><br> <ul><li>Exact match: This is possible when a value in dataset A is exactly the same as in dataset B. For example, this could be a customer ID or reference code that is the same in each of your datasets.</li><li>Fuzzy match: This option is used when a value in dataset A is very similar to the corresponding value in dataset B. For example, if customer names are filled in manually and some typing errors were made, a match can still be found.</li><li>Time match: This joins datetime values of dataset A to dataset B, with the option of defining the match in different ways.
-After creating your link in the modal, the following options can be chosen by selecting the icon on your link. </li><ul><li>Value A is closest to a datetime Value B</li><li>Value A is closest to, but occurring after a datetime Value B</li><li>Value A is closest to, but occurring before a datetime Value B </li></ul></ul>
+There are three different kind of joins in Cumul.io
+ + **Exact **: This is possible when a value in dataset A is exactly the same as in dataset B. For example, this could be a customer ID or reference code that is the same in each of your datasets.
+ + **Fuzzy match**: This option is used when a value in dataset A is very similar to the corresponding value in dataset B. For example, if customer names are filled in manually and some typing errors were made, a match can still be found.
+ + **Time match**: This joins datetime values of dataset A to dataset B, with the option of defining the match in different ways.
+After creating your link in the modal, the following options can be chosen by selecting the icon on your link.
+  + Value A is closest to a datetime Value B
+  + Value A is closest to, but occurring after a datetime Value B
+  + Value A is closest to, but occurring before a datetime Value B